Why Your Boobs Hurt, Look Bigger, or Just Feel Different

 Your doctor may have warned you already, but your birth control pills could be why your boobs are growing or sore.
-"When birth control pills were first invented, they contained extremely high doses of estrogen and there were a lot of women walking around with very large breasts as a result," Dr. Minkin says.
-(We're looking at you, Joan Holloway.)
+"When birth control pills were first invented, they contained extremely high doses of estrogen and there were a lot of women walking around with very large breasts as a result," says Dr. Minkin.
 Today, most contain about one-fifth of the original amount, so they don't have as big an effect.
 Still, it's completely normal if you experience a little boost in breast size when you start birth control (and these other potential birth control side effects).
 "Estrogen can lead to more fluid retention and also increase breast tenderness," Dr. Minkin adds.
 If it's troublesome, talk to your doctor about other options.

 Sad, but true: Your morning cup (or three) can take a toll on your breast health.
 Some women's breast tissue is especially sensitive to caffeine.
-She may experience fibrocystic breasts—a benign condition that can make your ta-tas feel lumpy or rope-like.
+She may experience fibrocystic breasts—a benign condition that can make your boobs feel lumpy or rope-like.
 For some, this can be incredibly painful and worsen around your period.
 Doctors don't know why this occurs, but if you experience breast pain or "nodularity," as doctors refer to the lumpiness, try cutting out caffeine for several weeks, Dr. Minkin says.
 (Consider trying one of these seven caffeine-free drinks for energy instead.)
 If you experience severe soreness and stemming your coffee intake doesn't help, talk to your doctor.